stackunity-dev/stackunity/README.md

-# DevUnity
+# StackUnity

-DevUnity is an all-in-one platform for developers who want to create, manage and optimize their web projects.
+StackUnity is an all-in-one platform for developers who want to create, manage and optimize their web projects.
 It combines development tools, monitoring, SEO audit, and more.

 ## Features